Even More

 Search

-The text widget includes a powerful search
+The text widget includes a powerful search method to locate a piece of text

 within the widget.
 This is useful for a "Find" dialog, as one obvious example.